coolstation/coolstation/.github/DEV_GUIDE.md

 **Shift+F12** shows you all uses of the thing you have your cursor over.

-The above features might stop being accurate if you are doing a lot of changes, to refresh how VS Code sees the environment click the "goonstation" button in the bar at the bottom of the window.
+The above features might stop being accurate if you are doing a lot of changes, to refresh how VS Code sees the environment click the "coolstation" button in the bar at the bottom of the window.

 ![](https://i.imgur.com/Lhs7EHK.png)